hernantz/blog/content/its-the-competition-stupid.md

 or understandings of the same concepts.

-The availability of choices cannot guarantee, but increases the chances of prosperity in a free society by enabling ideas to be probed in competition with other alternatives.
+The availability of choices cannot guarantee, but increases the chances of prosperity in a free society, by enabling ideas to be probed in competition with other alternatives.

-In the long term, and even in an unfair system, competition is what drives progress while centralized planning is the public enemy number one in this regard.
+In the long term, and even in an unfair system, competition is what drives progress, while centralized planning is the public enemy number one in this regard.

 It's the competition, stupid [^9].